vstoykovbg/doubleslow/README.md

 The script `random-words.py` chooses random words from a dictionary.
 It depends on `randomness_choice.py` and `randomness_mixer.py` (must be in the same directory).

-If no parameter is specified the script is searching for dictionaries from this hardcoded list:
+If no parameter is specified the script is searching for a dictionary from this hardcoded list (uses the first file that exists):

 ```
 filename_list = [